 How to serve

-To add an extra crunch, I like to add Nori Komi Furikake to my Brussels sprouts.
+To add an extra crunch, I like to add Nori Komi Furikake to my Brussels sprouts or even fried garlic.
 These are best served immediately, but you won’t need to wait long before your friends and family eat them all up!

 Crispy Roasted Brussels Sprouts Recipe